Ladder Dates and Rules for 2019

 - Format: The ladder will be designed as a modified ladder system with 3 or more

 levels / boxes, depending on the number of players / teams that join.
-Players will be
+The minimum entries for each ladder

-put in order based on their self-rated level of play, and this will determine each
+to run is 9.
+Players will be put in order based on their self-rated level of play, and this will determine

 Each player / team at a given level will play the other 2 players / teams at that